nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 ## Challenge: No Animal ID in API
 What if an animalId is no longer available in the API?
 Write a conditional to display something different if an animal(user, employee or location) is not available/valid.

+## Challenge: Active NavBar Route
+In the NavBar, highlight the active section.
+For example, if you are viewing `Animals`, change the `<NavBar>` `Animals link to `lime` (you could also disable the ability to click).
+Since the `<NavBar` is not part of a route, you will need to `export default withRouter(NavBar)` in order to have access to the router location properties.
+Consider how we used `loadingStatus` in a previous chapter.

 ## Fun Challenge: Remember Me